Tolulade-A/chatgpt-unofficial-api/README.md

 # ChatGPT Unofficial api

 * It uses playwright and firefox to open browser and parse html.
-* It is an unoffical api for development purpose only.
+* It is an unofficial api for development purpose only.

 ```
 Playwright comes with three web browsers to my knowledge;